 DevOps stresses communication, collaboration, and integration between developers and ops professionals while automating the process of software delivery and infrastructure changes.
 This all becomes even easier if you use DevOps services, which understand well how to properly use all the advantages of such a methodology.

 The core DevOps principles focus on breaking down silos between dev and ops teams, deploying small changes frequently, and maintaining infrastructure flexibility and agility through concepts like “infrastructure-as-code” and policy-driven provisioning.
-The promise rests in faster innovation, improved reliability and security, and better user experience.
+The future of DevOps promises faster innovation, improved reliability and security, and better user experience.

 Adopting DevOps can yield powerful advantages but also poses some risks to avoid: